$0 Quebec Adoption Quick-Start Checklist

 The process unfolds in two stages.

 Stage 1: The Placement Order (Ordonnance de placement).
-Before a final judgment, the court issues a placement order that authorizes the child to live with the adoptive family.
-The child must then complete a trial period — typically six months — during which the adopters hold the rights and duties of parents (custody, medical decisions, schooling) while the court process continues.
-In some stepparent or intra-family cases, this period may be shortened to three months.
+Before a final judgment in a Quebec judicial adoption, the court issues a placement order that authorizes the child to live with the adoptive family.
+The child must then complete a placement period — typically six months — during which the adopters exercise parental authority while the court process continues.
+The period may be reduced by up to three months in permitted cases, including certain family situations.

 Stage 2: The Judgment of Adoption (Jugement d'adoption).
 After the trial period, the family files a motion for a final adoption judgment.
 The judge reviews: